deatrich/doc-with-pandoc-markdown/using-markdown.md

 It also contains alignment hints.
 Alignment (left, centre, right) in Markdown is indicated by the *colon* character at the upper edge of the first row in the table.
-So in the following table the left column is left-aligned, the center column is centred, and the right column is right aligned:
+So in the following table the left column is left-aligned, the centre column is centred, and the right column is right aligned:

 +--------------+------------+-------------+